HTTP5214-Winter2023/Automation-1/Stand-up-log/manali.md

 https://github.com/HTTP5214-Winter2023/Automation-1

 Fifth week Scrum master: Disa soni
-Next week agenda:
-• Next week we will discuss the technical pain-points.
+Next week agenda: We will discuss the technical pain-points.

 <h3>Date: 15-03-2023</h3>
 <h4>Meeting:5 Disa Soni, Work topic: Front-end part work HTML is should be done and check it what should be change.
 Discussion for JavaScript work and start to work on it during class period.</h4>